ShyamKodali/My_First_Repo/README.md

-# Shell_Scripting
+# My_First_Repo
-All my shell scripting projects are stored in this repo
+All my initial rooting projects are stored in this repo